 Colombia is not a stranger to notorious history filled with drug-cartels, guerilla and paramilitary wars.
-The wave of crime and violence peaked after the mid 1900’s but has died down in the modern times.
+The wave of crime and violence peaked after the mid-1900s but has died down in modern times.
 The world-famous drug lord Pablo Escobar hailed from this region and that is probably how most people usually conceive Colombia; the hub of drugs and violence.
-Fortunately, with the peace agreement between the government and the paramilitary group (FARC) signed in 2016 marked the end of the long-withstanding tensions in the state.
-Crime rate has significantly dropped, kidnapping have decreased over 90%, and over 3 million tourists visit Colombia per annum.
-Just like the rest of the world Colombia also experiences the average scammers and thefts/robberies as far as tourist safety is concerned.
-The national police and tourism industry is constantly striving to make Colombia a securer travel destination.
+Fortunately, the peace agreement between the government and the paramilitary group (FARC) signed in 2016 marked the end of the long-withstanding tensions in the state.
+The Crime rate has significantly dropped, kidnapping has decreased over 90%, and over 3 million tourists visit Colombia per annum.
+Just like the rest of the world, Colombia also experiences the average scammers and thefts/robberies as far as tourist safety is concerned.
+The national police and tourism industry is constantly striving to make Colombia a more secure travel destination.
 So unpack your fears and embark on a memorable trip to the South American beauty today!

 Natural beauty and scenic landscapes